Borgdude/prayer-bot/README.md

 # prayer-bot
 This is an SMS bot powered by Twilio that will allow users to submit a prayer that will be stored in a PostreSQL and Google Sheets.
 In the future, there will be a website that admins can log in to control the bot.

+## Features
+* Website for users to look and pray for prayer requests
+* Get notifications when a prayer a user has prayed for gets updated

 ## Installation
 Things you need: